ijlee2/embroider-toolbox/packages/analyze-ember-project-dependencies/README.md

 ## Why use it?

 Both Embroider and `pnpm` ask that packages declare their dependencies correctly.
-The codemod (really, a linter) performs a static code analysis, so that you can easily find missing and unused dependencies.
+The codemod (really, a linter) performs a static code analysis so that you can easily find missing and unused dependencies.

 For more information, see [Fixing Package Dependencies](https://crunchingnumbers.live/2024/07/19/fixing-package-dependencies).

 ## Usage

 Step 1.
-Run the codemod.
+Run the codemod (e.g. at the workspace root of a monorepo).

 ```sh
 cd <path/to/your/project>